Difference Between Centipede and Millipede

 Parameters Of ComparisonCentipedeMillipede

-LengthThe colours in which centipedes are found are generally greyish-yellow and sometimes brown.
+LengthThe colours in which centipedes are found are greyish-yellow and sometimes brown.
 They come in different shades.
-The colours in which millipedes are found are generally Black and brownish-red.
+The colours in which millipedes are found are Black and brownish-red.
 They also come in different shades.

 ShapeThe centipede is flat in shape and looks terrific and odious.
 They are divided into multiple segments.
 The millipedes are cylindrical and also look terrific and odious.
 They are segments that are fused.